fakela/documentation/get-started/setup-your-account.md

 ![Github and Google single sign-on in Mindee](https://files.readme.io/f46f85b-Screenshot_2022-01-10_at_20.13.52.png "Sign in with Github or Google")

 ### Github Sign-On
-If you have a GitHub account, follow these steps to use GitHub as a Single Sign-on (SSO) service for account creation.
+If you have a GitHub account, follow these steps to use GitHub as a Single Sign-on (SSO) service to create your account at Mindee.

 1. Go to the [Signup page](https://platform.mindee.com/signup).
 2. Select **Sign up with Github**.
 You'll be redirected to another tab.